-The archaea and viroids can regulate the nervous system including the NMDA/GABA thalamocorticothalamic pathway mediating conscious perception.
-NMDA/GABA receptors can be modulated by viroid induced RNA interference.
-The dipolar viroids combined with actinides in the setting of digoxin induced sodium potassium ATPase inhibition can produce a pumped phonon system mediated frohlich model superconducting state inducing quantal perception with nanoarchaeal sensed gravity producing the orchestrated reduction of the quantal possibilities to the macroscopic world.
+The archaea and viroids can regulate the nervous system including the NMDA receptor.
+NMDA receptors can be modulated by viroid induced RNA interference.
+The dipolar viroids combined with actinides in the setting of digoxin induced sodium potassium ATPase inhibition can produce a pumped phonon system mediated Frohlich model superconducting state inducing quantal perception with nanoarchaeal sensed gravity producing the orchestrated reduction of the quantal possibilities to the macroscopic world.
+This leads to the perception of low level EMF and the pathogenesis of systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.
 The viroids can regulate limbic lobe transmission by RNA viroid mediated RNA interference modulating norepinephrine, dopamine, serotonin and acetyl choline receptors.
 The higher degree of integration of the archaea and viroids into the genome produces increased digoxin synthesis producing right hemispheric dominance and lesser degree producing left hemispheric dominance.
-The viroid RNA interference mediated altered monoamine and NMDA transmission contributes to the pathogenesis of schizophrenia and autism.
+Right hemispheric dominance is important in the pathogenesis of systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.
+The viroid RNA interference mediated altered monoamine and NMDA transmission contributes to the pathogenesis of systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.
 Archaea and RNA viroid can bind the TLR receptor induce NFKB producing immune activation and cytokine TNF alpha secretion.
 The archaea and viroid induced chronic immune activation and generation of superantigens can lead on to autoimmune disease.
 Archaea and viroids can induce the host AKT PI3K, AMPK, HIF alpha and NFKB producing the Warburg metabolic phenotype.
-The increased glycolytic hexokinase activity, decrease in blood ATP, leakage of cytochrome C, increase in serum pyruvate and decrease in acetyl CoA indicates the generation of the Warburg phenotype.
+The increased glycolytic hexokinase activity. decrease in blood ATP, leakage of cytochrome C, increase in serum pyruvate and decrease in acetyl CoA indicates the generation of the Warburg phenotype.
 There is induction of glycolysis, inhibition of PDH activity and mitochondrial dysfunction resulting in inefficient energetics and metabolic syndrome.
-The archaea and viroid generated cytokines can lead to TNF alpha induced insulin resistance and metabolic syndrome x.
-The of the Warburg phenotype.
-There is induction of glycolysis, inhibition of PDH activity and mitochondrial dysfunction resulting in inefficient energetics and metabolic syndrome.
-The archaea and viroid generated cytokines can lead to TNF alpha induced insulin resistance and metabolic syndrome x.
-The accumulated pyruvate enters the GABA shunt pathway and is converted to citrate which is acted upon by citrate lyase and converted to acetyl CoA, used for cholesterol synthesis.
+The archaea and viroid generated cytokines can lead to TNF alpha induced insulin resistance.
+Insulin resistance is important in the pathogenesis of systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.
+The accumulated pyruvate enters the GABA shunt pathway and is converted to citrate which is acted upon by citrate lyase and converted to acetyl CoA, used for cholesterol synthesis s33.
 The pyruvate can be converted to glutamate and ammonia which is oxidised by archaea for energy needs.
-The increased cholesterol substrate leads to increased archaeal growth and digoxin synthesis leading to metabolic channeling to the mevalonate pathway.
-The archaea and viroid induced monocyte activation and Warburg phenotype induced increased cholesterol synthesis leads to atherogenesis.
-Viroid induced RNA interference can modulate the mRNAs concerned with insulin receptor function and lipid metabolism contributing to metabolic syndrome x.
-The Warburg phenotype induced increased mitochondrial PT pore hexokinase can lead on to malignant transformation.
-Viroid induced RNA interference can modulate oncogenes producing malignant transformation.
-The viroid induced RNA interference can modulate the mRNA concerned with the death receptor pathway producing apoptosis and neuronal degeneration.
+The increased cholesterol substrate leads to increased archaeal growth and digoxin synthesis leading to metabolic channeling to the mevalonate pathway34.
+Viroid induced RNA interference can modulate the mRNAs concerned with insulin receptor function and lipid metabolism contributing to insulin resistance.
+Insulin resistance is important in autoimmunity.
 The RNA viroids can recombine with HERV sequences and get encapsulated in microvesicles contributing to the retroviral state.
 The prion protein conformation is modulated by RNA viroid binding producing prion disease.
+Prions and HERV sequences can contribute to the pathogenesis of systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.

 Thus the actinidic archaea generated RNA viroids can regulate cell function and produce neuro-immuno-genetic-endocrine-metabolic integration.
 The RNA viroids and their complementary DNA can serve the purpose of viral speciation.
-The RNA viroids also contributes to the pathogenesis of schizophrenia, malignancy, metabolic syndrome x, autoimmune disease and neuronal degeneration.
+The RNA viroids also contribute to the pathogenesis of systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.